 Famous Bird Names

-Maybe you can’t think of a name that quite fits your bird’s unique aesthetic.
+Maybe you can’t think of a name that fits the parrot’s unique aesthetic.
 Is male or female too simple?
-Do you want a popular name that already has some personality assigned to it?
+Do you want a popular name that has some personality assigned to it?

-Then pop culture is a great place to look.
-Let’s look at these names from famous birds on the silver screen.
-Your parrot, of course, doesn’t need to be a duck or a pelican.
-The charm of these shared names can still fit your parrot:
+If so, pop culture is the place to look.
+Let’s explore the names of famous birds on the silver screen.
+A parrot doesn’t need to be a duck or pelican because the charm of these names can suit a parrot:

 While Daffy might be a duck from the Looney Tunes, it can also be a good parrot name.
-Does your parrot have a stubborn personality?
-Is your parrot a big talker?
-If so, you may be looking at your new Daffy.
+Does the parrot have a stubborn personality?
+Is the parrot a big talker?
+If so, you may be looking at a new Daffy.

 Zazu is an African hornbill.
 Nonetheless, if you’re a fan of The Lion King and looking for a name from the movie, you can’t do better than Zazu.
-This has assertiveness and loyalty written all over it.
-It’s even fun to say.
+This has assertiveness and loyalty all over it, and it’s even fun to say.

 If you have a female parrot, what better name than Daisy, one of the most famous female birds ever?
 If you have a male and a female parrot, you can always name them Donald and Daisy.

-This is one of the most obvious names for a parrot.
-Iago from Disney’s Aladdin is one of the most well-known parrots ever.
-Loud-mouthed, hilarious, and bright red in color, you may find your parrot mirrors some of this cartoon character’s fun habits.
+Iago from Disney’s Aladdin is among the most well-known parrots ever.
+Loud-mouthed, hilarious, and bright red, you may find the parrot mirrors some of this cartoon character’s fun habits.

 Are you a Sleeping Beauty fan?
 Do you have a parrot with dark-colored feathers?
 Why not name it after Maleficent’s trusted companion?
 This also works if you have a parrot that likes to get into trouble.